anandaswarup/phrase_break_prediction/README.md

 # Phrase break prediction for Text-to-Speech systems

 This repository contains code to train speaker independent phrasing models in English for Text-to-Speech systems.
-Input representations to the model are generated either from (1) Task specific word embeddings trained from scratch (`word_embedding_blstm_model`), or (2) Fine-tuned BERT models (`bert_model`).
+Input representations to the model are generated either from (1) Task specific word embeddings trained from scratch using a BLSTM model (`blstm`), or (2) Fine-tuned BERT models (`bert`).
 The models are trained using the LibriTTS alignments available at [kan-bayashi/LibriTTSLabel](https://github.com/kan-bayashi/LibriTTSLabel).
 The `train-clean-360` split is used for training, while the `dev-clean` and `test-clean` splits are used for validation and test respectively.

 # Quick start
 ## Download and preprocess the dataset